-In summary, in this work, we have (i) detected and confirmed $f_2 = 18.138\ \rm{c\ days^{-1}}$ as a non-radial pulsation mode with quantum numbers ($l=1$, $n=1$) for the first time; (ii) confirmed DY Peg belongs to a binary system with an orbital period $P_{\mathrm{orb}} = 15425.0 \pm 205.7\ \mathrm{days}$; (iii) confirmed the period change rate of fundamental mode of DY Peg $(1/P_0)(\diff P_0/\diff t) = -(5.87\pm0.03) \times 10^{-8} \ \mathrm{yr^{-1}}$; (iv) combined the information from observation and theoretical calculation, inferred that DY Peg should be accreting mass from a dust disk, which was the residue of its evolved companion (most probability a hot WD at the present stage) in the AGB phase.
+In summary, in this work, we have (i) detected and confirmed $f_2 = 18.138\ \rm{c\ days^{-1}}$ as a nonradial pulsation mode with quantum numbers ($l=1$, $n=1$) for the first time; (ii) confirmed DY Peg belongs to a binary system with an orbital period $P_{\mathrm{orb}} = 15425.0 \pm 205.7\ \mathrm{days}$; (iii) confirmed the period change rate of fundamental mode of DY Peg $(1/P_0)(\diff P_0/\diff t) = -(5.87\pm0.03) \times 10^{-8} \ \mathrm{yr^{-1}}$; and (iv) combined the information from observation and theoretical calculation and inferred that DY Peg should be accreting mass from a dust disk, which was the residue of its evolved companion (most probably a hot WD at the present stage) in the AGB phase.
 In order to confirm the inferences, more precise spectroscopic and photometric observations are needed.
-Whether every SX Phe star has a evolutionary history in a binary system, whose companion is a evolved star after the AGB phase and have produced a dust disc around it, should be tested and verified in the future.
+Whether every SX Phe star has an evolutionary history in a binary system, whose companion is an evolved star after the AGB phase and has produced a dust disk around it, should be tested and verified in the future.